- Realizing Dreams

-Ovulation induction is applied specific to the reason for infertility.
-It can be used for restoration of normal ovulation in women with chronic anovulation or it can be used to enhance pregnancy rates in ovulatory women with various infertility factors.
+Ovulation induction can be used for restoration of normal ovulation in women with chronic anovulation or it can be used to enhance pregnancy rates in ovulatory women with various infertility factors.

-For the latter, the term “superovulation” is often used since the main aim here is to stimulate more than one mature follicle or egg.
+For the latter, the term “superovulation” is often used since the goal is to stimulate more than one mature follicle or egg.
 Superovulation is often combined with intrauterine insemination in unexplained infertility or in infertility associated with endometriosis or male infertility.

 Resources & Links